Inamullah93/ai-youtube-automation/README.md

 5\.
 Writes the video link back to Google Sheets

-## **Tools \& Services Used**
+## Tools & Services Used

-1: Trigger: Google Sheets → Detect new lessons
+- Google Sheets – Lesson source and trigger

-2: Script: OpenAI API (ChatGPT) → Convert text to video script
+- OpenAI (ChatGPT) – Generate video scripts

-3: Video: HeyGen → Combine voice \& script into video

-4: Upload: YouTube / Host the video

-5: Save Link: Google Sheets /Keep track of uploaded videos
+- HeyGen – Create avatar-based talking-head videos
+- YouTube – Host and publish videos

-6: Workflow: n8n → Automate the entire process
+- n8n – Automate the entire workflow

----

 ## **How to setup Credentials**

-This workflow does not include any Credentials.
-You must add your own credentials to make it work.
+⚠️ This repository does not include any API keys or credentials for security reasons.

 1️⃣ Google Sheet